 - They see to it that there is no out of tolerance reported or displayed in the report.

 - Match the details about the sample like the identification tag or serial number reflected in the label.

-( this is where we must be knowledgeable on how to interpret a calibration certificate—check it out here)
+- Other important details including who performs the review once received from the 3rd party lab (this is where we must be knowledgeable on how to interpret a calibration certificate—check it out here)

 Lastly, they will check who calibrated the instruments,